In my last article, I introduced Cell-Free Protein Synthesis.

 i.
 Lower the temperature of the reaction to 30C (or even lower).
 This will slow translation down, allowing time for the correct tRNA to be recruited.

 ii.
 Optimize the codon usage your protein of interest, for example by gene synthesis, to eliminate any rare codons and replace them with more common ones.

 iii.
 Use an expression system that is more suitable (i.e. has a compatible tRNA composition) for your gene.
 A eukaryotic-based system is one option.

 It is common to observe higher protein yields with bacterial systems than with eukaryote systems.
 But sometimes more protein does not mean functional protein because even after successful protein expression, the job is not done; your protein still needs to fold properly to be functional.

 And folding problems can occur due to incompatibilities between the host system and the protein bring expressed.
-For example, some proteins require post translational modification, chaperones, or even disulphide bridges to fold properly, which cannot be provided by E.coli.
+For example, some proteins require post-translational modification, chaperones, or even disulfide bridges to fold properly, which cannot be provided by E.coli.